Economic history of Japan: Railways

 After 1868 the new Meiji regime strongly encouraged railroad construction.
 This modernizing move had multiple objectives.
 It would weaken feudalistic institutions.
-Railroads would enable rapid military responses to invasion threats, as by Russia The movement of rice would become cheaper and foreign trade would grow.
+Railroads would enable rapid military responses to invasion threats, by Russia in particular.
+The movement and therefore price of rice would become cheaper and foreign trade would grow.
 In a broader sense, modernized transportation would inspire the people and facilitate growth.
 The government made the final decision to build the system in 1870, using a million-pound sterling loan from Britain and British engineers.
 The Japanese Public Works Ministry handled the actual construction.

 In 1868 Thomas Blake Glover, a Scottish merchant, was responsible for bringing the first steam locomotive, "Iron Duke", to Japan, which he demonstrated on an 8-mile track in the Ōura district of Nagasaki.
 However, after centuries of a culture of 'distrust of foreigners', construction of the premier railway built by non-Japanese was considered politically unacceptable to the new Japanese regime.
 Therefore, the government of Japan decided to build a railway from the major port of Yokohama to Tokyo using British financing and 300 British and European technical advisors: civil engineers, general managers, locomotive builders and drivers.
-In order to undertake its construction, foreign experts were contracted, with the specific intent that such experts would educate Japanese co-workers so that Japan could become self-sufficient in railway construction expertise, at which time the foreign contractors were expected to leave the country.
+To undertake its construction, foreign experts were contracted, with the specific intent that such experts would educate Japanese co-workers so that Japan could become self-sufficient in railway construction expertise, at which time the foreign contractors were expected to leave the country.
 In late 1872, the first railway, between Shimbashi (later Shiodome) and Yokohama (present Sakuragichō) opened.
 A one-way trip took 53 minutes in comparison to 40 minutes for a modern electric train.
 Service started with nine round trips daily.

 British engineer Edmund Morel (1841–1871) supervised construction of the first railway on Honshu.
 American engineer Joseph U. Crowford (1842–1942) supervised construction of a coal mine railway on Hokkaidō in 1880, and German engineer Herrmann Rumschottel (1844–1918) supervised railway construction on Kyushu beginning in 1887.
 All three trained Japanese engineers to undertake railway projects.
 Two men trained by Crowford later became presidents of Japan National Railways.